Tueller Drill: History

+Drills

-A defender with a gun has a dilemma.
+A defender with a weapon has a dilemma.
 If he shoots too early, he risks being accused of murder.
 If he waits until the attacker is definitely within striking range so there is no question about motives, he risks injury and even death.
 The Tueller experiments quantified a "danger zone" where an attacker presented a clear threat.

 The Tueller Drill combines both parts of the original time trials by Tueller.
 There are several ways it can be conducted: